-Welcome to Rohan Wimborne Dorset from: Beverley, Steve, Jess, Louise, Helen and Martyn
+Welcome to Rohan Wimborne Dorset from: Beverley, Steve, Louise and Carly.

 Shop Address: 8 The Square, Wimborne, Dorset BH21 1JA

 Shop Telephone Number: 01202 885818

 We are only fifteen minutes drive from Bournemouth & Poole, close to fantastic walks in the New Forest National Park, the Purbecks and the Jurassic Dorset coastline.

 Directions to the shop: From the M3 merge on to the M27 and follow the signs to Bournemouth.
 Continue until the M27 becomes the A31 and follow the signs to Ringwood, then pick up the signs to Wimborne Minster.